Life Insurance After a Divorce: Everything You Need to Know

 What happens to your life insurance after divorce largely depends on whether you have individual or joint life insurance.

-If You Have an Individual Life Insurance
+If You Have Individual Life Insurance

-If You Have a Joint Life Insurance
+If You Have Joint Life Insurance

-• Maintain the Policy: In some cases, especially where children are involved, both parties may decide to keep the joint policy active.
+• Maintain the policy: In some cases, especially where children are involved, both parties may decide to keep the joint policy active.
 This option requires a clear agreement on premium payments and beneficiary arrangements.

-• Legal Consultation: Joint policies often involve more legal intricacies.
+• Legal consultation: Joint policies often involve more legal intricacies.
 Consult your attorney to understand the legal implications of any joint life insurance policy changes.

 What to Do About Your Life Insurance Policy After a Divorce